ZhouWeiJosh/ZhouWeiJosh.github.io/essays/uistandards.md

 ## Importance of Form

 The question of why not comes into play in many conversations.
 In this case specifically, "Why not do everything in HTML and CSS if they are the foundation of everything."
 Well to that I say why do you use math libraries and many others when you can write most of it yourself.
 UI frameworks are not going to be the end all be all for most projects.
-You can al
+You can always just revert back to using HTML and CSS, it just depends on how much control you want over the things that you make.
+If you want to have more control you would primarily work in HTML and CSS, but if you want to have predesigned and a more structured way of programming Bootstrap 5 would be the way to go.

 ## The Running